 A lot of the energy you get from an energy drink comes from caffeine.
 The quantity can vary widely — from 80 milligrams in an 8.4-ounce Red Bull to 357 milligrams in a 16-ounce Bang energy drink — according to the Center for Science in the Public Interest.
 Compare that to 35 milligrams in a 12-ounce Coke or 150 milligrams in a 16-ounce Starbucks cappuccino or 330 milligrams in a regular 16-ounce Starbucks coffee.

-A new study published in the Journal of the American Heart Association says energy drinks are more dangerous to your heart than drinks with just caffeine alone.
+A 2017 study published in the Journal of the American Heart Association says energy drinks are more dangerous to your heart than drinks with just caffeine alone.
 The study author is Dr. Emily Fletcher, deputy pharmacy flight commander from David Grant USAF Medical Center in California.
-She and her colleagues began studying the effects of energy drinks on the heart after research showed 75 percent of military personnel on the base had consumed an energy drink.
+She and her colleagues began studying the effects of energy drinks on the heart after research showed 75% of military personnel on the base had consumed an energy drink.
 They found that one 32-ounce energy drink caused elevated blood pressure and could cause a life-threatening arrhythmia.

 Experts generally agree that it's OK for most healthy adults to consume up to 400 milligrams of caffeine a day, reports the Mayo Clinic.
 But when it comes to adolescents, the American Academy of Pediatrics recommends they get no more than 100 milligrams a day.